Recommendations & Conclusions

 The Environment Agency and the Rural Payments Agency should continue to take an initially supportive approach when monitoring compliance, given the low levels of engagement and the fact that most farmers want to do the right thing for their soils.
 Follow ups will be essential to ensure that compliance breaches …

-Government response.
 The government agrees with advice-led approaches and states enforcement occurs when advice is not acted upon.
-It highlights the use of earth observation technology for more efficient inspections and targeted advice, building on a successful pilot, but does not explicitly …
+It highlights the use of earth observation technology for more efficient inspections and targeted advice, building on a successful pilot, but does not explicitly commit to boosting the overall …

 32